bajamircea/bajamircea.github.io/_posts/2015-03-14-if-error-else.markdown

 for any but non-trivial projects results in mistakes that cumulate to a muddy code quality.

-One apparently trivial issue is the case of iregular error checking.
+One apparently trivial issue is the case of irregular error checking.
 Notice how in the example below `fread` does not have a `else` branch, instead it breaks out of the `for` loop on error.
-Also the success path is burried somewhere in the middle of the code.
+Also the success path is buried somewhere in the middle of the code.
 This kind of things have no impact on execution they just slow down understanding a program and the ability to change it easily.